Steve Hillier's Songwriting Notes

 Features Roland Juno-106

-“Some girls say they will, but they won't”
+“Girls say they will, but they won't”

 This song has been celebrated as ‘the campest thing you’ve ever written’, and it’s up against some stiff competition.